AndrejG231/Launch-countdown-timer/README.md

 Cards required two reverse rounded corners.
 Therefore I decided to use a card container with hidden overflow and CSS "before" and "after" pseudoelements, positioned in specified corners, with box shadows covering half of the card each, which resulted in the desired output.

-    Main circular shape of corner
+Main circular shape of corner:

 ```
 .card-top:after,